• Home

 • According to Luke, the shepherds were in the fields with their sheep, which some scholars say can happen twice yearly.
 Here are some clues.

-• No crops would be in the fields because sheep can devastate crops: Winter is likely due to cold and rain and is free of crops but can be miserable.
+• No crops would be in the fields because sheep can devastate crops.
+Winter is likely due to cold and rain and is free of crops, but it can be miserable.
 According to Luke, the shepherds were staying in the fields.
 However, shepherds could still be in the areas during winter with good tents.
-I will link a video below of William Federer's excellent research, which I found just after writing this piece, which shows the shepherds were out most of the year because the shepherds were raising sheep for the temple sacrifices.
+I will link a video below of William Federer's excellent research, which I found just after writing this piece.
+It shows the shepherds were out most of the year because they raised sheep for the temple sacrifices.
+"Since Luke 2:8 says shepherds were in fields at Christ's birth, some assume Christ wasn't born in December.
+However, this objection is without merit as the Jewish Mishnah Seqal.
+7:4 confirms flocks were kept in fields near Bethlehem, even in the winter.
+1. Israel is not extremely cold, and snow is very unlikely due to the warm Mediterranean current, although it has occurred occasionally.
+Sheep wear natural wool that keeps them warm so that they can walk about even in Israel's rare snowfalls." source

-• Another time the shepherds may be in the fields is early summer after the wheat harvest, which is late April to June.
+• Another time the shepherds may be in the fields is early summer after the wheat harvest, from late April to June.

-• The Roman Caesar may not call for a worldwide census in the winter, thus making travel difficult.
+• Some speculate that Roman Caesar would not call for a worldwide census in the winter, thus making travel difficult.
+However, this is speculation only; there is much evidence that winter was indeed the time for travel, as farming or agriculture was on break.

 • Dr. Baruch Korman of loveisrael.org indicates a definite break between verses in the Greek language in Luke 1:26.
-That "in the sixth month" of the Jewish year, the angel Gabriel visited Mary.
+"In the sixth month" of the Jewish year, the angel Gabriel visited Mary.
 He has a video and believes the time of the Lord's birth is at the beginning of the summer.
 Baruch's view is that the sixth month of the Jewish year.
-He says that the 6th month is Elul and that Jesus was born in the month of Sivan.
-Here is his video.
-Judaism has two "firsts of the year" with different focuses; thus, there are two sixth months, Adar and Elul.
+He says that the 6th month is Elul and that Jesus was born in the month of Sivan (June into July).
+However, Judaism has two "firsts of the year" with different focuses; thus, there are two sixth months, and they can be either Adar (Feb into March) or Elul (August into September). https://www.youtube.com/watch?v=uf0anBqse-w Start at 4:17 for Dr. Baruch's position.

 • Our research from Jewish sites shows that the sixth month of the Jewish calendar is Adar, which corresponds to February and March of our calendar.
-This may be why early Christians thought December to early January was the date of birth of our Lord.
+The dates of March and February may be why early Christians thought December to early January was our Lord's birth date?

-• However, the plain reading of scripture in Luke 1:26 and beyond is the text's focus on the sixth month of Elizabeth's pregnancy.
-The contextual reading is focused on Mary's pregnancy also.
+• However, the plain reading of scripture in Luke 1:26 and beyond focuses on the sixth month of Elizabeth's pregnancy.
+The contextual reading also focuses on Mary's pregnancy.
 The conclusion may be why scholars say "we don't know" the date of birth of Christ.
-Dr. Daniel Goepfrich of Theology is for Everyone confirmed my study on this matter.
-And this makes sense since the whole concept is not about a date but about a Who!
+Dr. Daniel Goepfrich of Theology is for Everyone, a Greek professor, confirmed my study on this matter.
+And this makes sense since the whole concept is not about a date but a Who!
+We do not know when Christ was born or even when Dr. Baruch says it is.

-• Before 400 AD and after, many early Christians viewed March 25 as Christ's conception date (in the month of Adar); thus, nine months later was December 25.
+• Before 400 AD and after, many early Christians viewed March 25 as Christ's conception date (in the month of Adar); thus, nine months later, it was December 25.
 Is December 25 the actual date?
-Not sure, but are we focused on dates or the birth of Christ?
-Some anti-Christmas people concentrate on the dates because pagan holidays appeared around those dates in December.
+Are we focused on dates or the birth of Christ?
+Some anti-Christmas people concentrate on the dates because pagan holidays appeared around those dates in December, as stated earlier.
 Thus, they need to link the celebration of Christmas with pagan holidays to bolster their claims that Christmas is pagan and call you a pagan for celebrating Christmas.
+However, the logic derived from this is nothing more than agenda-driven, and at the heart of it is an anti-Christian church attitude with the goal that we can practice another form of religious tradition.

 • Are "near" dates of pagan holidays worshiping the return of the sun synonymous with the birth of Christ?
 No. Why?
-Because we are not pagans and we are not celebrating pagan deities, we are celebrating the birth of Christ, and neither were the early Christians.
+We are not pagans, and we are not celebrating pagan deities; we are celebrating the birth of Christ, and so were the early Christians.

 Conclusion.
 We will focus on the birth of Christ currently and not conflate the past to today.

-Christmas is a Roman Catholic tradition and is celebrated around the pagan holiday of Saturnalia; thus, Christmas is pagan.
+Christmas is a Roman Catholic tradition celebrated around the pagan holiday of Saturnalia; thus, It is pagan.

-"Got you, Biblestudycompany…see, Christmas is pagan".
+"Got you, Biblestudycompany…see, Christmas is pagan."
 Well, no, and not so fast.
-This Wikipedia article is excellent on Christmas and is thorough for a balanced perspective.
+This Wikipedia article on Christmas is excellent and thorough, providing a balanced perspective.

 Here are some highlights:

-1. What does the name Christmas mean?
-For example, we celebrate the birth of Christ, and that is our focus.
-However, some insist on focusing on Christmas as a Roman Catholic tradition.
-From this article is the definition of the origins of the name Christmas:
+• What does the name Christmas mean?
+For example, we celebrate Christ's birth, which is our focus.
+However, some insist on focusing on Christmas as a Roman Catholic tradition, but is it?
+This article and Wikipedia is about the origins of the name Christmas:

 "Christmas" is a shortened form of "Christ's mass."
 The word was recorded as Crīstesmæsse in 1038 and Cristes-messe in 1131.[22]
 Crīst (genitive Crīstes) is from Greek Khrīstos (Χριστός), a translation of Hebrew Māšîaḥ (מָשִׁיחַ), "Messiah," meaning "anointed";[23][24] and mæsse is from Latin missa, the celebration of the Eucharist.[25]”

-1. Christians celebrated the birth of Christ long before the Roman Catholic Church formally began.
-The first few hundred years after Christ, the Christians did not celebrate birthdays of any kind, and thus, the logic goes, would not have celebrated Christ's birth.
-The first record is from Saint Augustine.
+• Is celebrating birthdays pagan?
+No. Many ancient cultures did not celebrate birthdays, but many did.
+And no, celebrating birthdays is not pagan.
+We are honoring a person.
+Where are the deities?
+Christmas is about Jesus Christ's birth.
+Let's keep about Him and share the Gospel with the world.
+Christians celebrated Christ's birth long before the Roman Catholic Church formally began.
+However, for the first few hundred years after Christ rose from the dead and the church started, Christians did not celebrate birthdays of any kind, and thus, the logic goes that they would not have celebrated Christ's birth.
+The first record is from Saint Augustine around 400 A.D.

 "The Roman Emperor Constantine established himself as the head of the church around 313 A.D., which made this new "Christianity" the Roman Empire's official religion.
 The first actual Pope in Rome was probably Leo I (440-461 A.D.), although some claim that Gregory I was the first (Pope) (590-604 A.D.).
 This ungodly system eventually ushered in the darkest period known to man, called the "Dark Ages" (500-1500 A.D.).
 Through popes, bishops, and priests, Satan ruled Europe, and Biblical Christianity became illegal."